Kajora: Economy

 Kajora is a coal mining area.
 One of the area headquarters of Eastern Coalfields Ltd., a subsidiary of Coal India Limited is located here.

 Collieries in the Kajora Area of Eastern Coalfields are: Madhupur, Madhusudanpur, Nabakajora, Madhabpur, Parascole, Jambad, Khas Kajora, Lachipur, Ghanashyam and Central Kajora.

 Transport

 Kajora is on Grand Trunk Road or NH 19.
 Kajoragram railway station is 5 km from Andal on the Andal-Sainthia Branch Line of Eastern Railway.

 Education

 Kajora has six primary, one secondary and one higher secondary schools.

 Healthcare

-Still seeking for medical facilities with basic fundamentals amenities.
+Kajora has medical facilities with basic fundamentals amenities.